Lincoln College, Oxford: Rivalry

-As is common with Oxford colleges, the College has a long-standing rivalry with neighbour Brasenose College (which was founded by a later Bishop of Lincoln, William Smyth).
+As is common with Oxford colleges, the college has a long-standing rivalry with neighbour Brasenose College (which was founded by a later bishop of Lincoln, William Smyth).
 The two colleges share a tradition revived annually on Ascension Day.
-The story goes that, centuries ago, as a mob chased students at the University through the town, the Lincoln porter allowed in the Lincoln students but refused entry to the Brasenose member, leaving him to the mercy of the mob.
+The story goes that, centuries ago, as a mob chased students at the university through the town, the Lincoln porter allowed in the Lincoln students but refused entry to the Brasenose member, leaving him to the mercy of the mob.
 An alternative is that a Lincoln man bested a Brasenose man in a duel.
 Either episode resulted in the Brasenose student's death, and ever since, on Ascension Day, Lincoln College has invited in members of Brasenose College every year through the one door connecting the two colleges, for free beer as penance.
 Since the nineteenth century, the beer has been flavoured with ivy so as to discourage excessive consumption.

 Modern day

 Academically, Lincoln was one of the top ten in the Norrington Table each year from 2006 to 2015 (excluding 2010 and 2011).
-In 2021, Lincoln ranked third in the Norrington Table, with a score of 79.6.
+Lincoln ranked third in the Norrington Table in 2021 and second in 2022.

-The College is associated with the Goblin Club, an exclusive all-male dining society founded in 1902.
+The college is associated with the Goblin Club, an exclusive all-male dining society founded in 1902.
 In May 2019, the JCR voted to extend a ban on the society on the grounds that it was perceived to be both elitist and racist.

-In 1958, the College was the first in Oxford or Cambridge to provide a Middle Common Room exclusively for the use of graduate students.
+In 1958, the college was the first in Oxford or Cambridge to provide a Middle Common Room exclusively for the use of graduate students.
 Like many of Oxford's colleges, Lincoln admitted its first mixed-sex cohort in 1979, after more than half a millennium as a men-only institution.
 The MCR is now located in the Berrow Foundation Building, which was inaugurated in 2014.

-In 2007, the College took the rare step of unveiling a commissioned portrait of two members of staff who were not fellows or benefactors of the College, in commemoration of their work.
-Chef Jim Murden and Butler Kevin Egleston have worked in the College's Kitchen and Buttery for 33 and 28 years respectively, as of 2010.
+In 2007, the college took the rare step of unveiling a commissioned portrait of two members of staff who were not fellows or benefactors of the college, in commemoration of their work.
+Chef Jim Murden and butler Kevin Egleston have worked in the college's kitchen and buttery for 33 and 28 years respectively, as of 2010.
 Artist Daphne Todd was commissioned for the painting, who has had such previous sitters as the Grand Duke of Luxembourg and Spike Milligan.

+As part of the college's commitment to environmental sustainability, a dedicated Green Impact team was set up in 2021, which has since won an Oxford University gold award.
+Biodiversity initiatives across the college's various properties have led to creation of a wild-flower garden outside the entrance to the college library.